 Is it time to start looking after yourself?
 Try to talk about your feelings and find the support you need to live well and live long.
 It’s better for you, and it’s better for the people who depend on you and that you love.

 Here are our top tips for you to start talking about your health:

 If you aren’t currently enrolled with a GP, find yourself one.
 Ask your friends and family for a recommendation, or go to Healthpoint and search for a local GP.
 Make an appointment to get an overall health check-up.

 Know what conditions run in your family and be familiar with the warning signs.
 Often you can help prevent a medical condition by early intervention.
 Talk to your family about ways to stay healthy.

-Take time out to talk to your friends about more than the usual man stuff; tell them about your health fears and ask about theirs.
-Go to a movie with a mate or a café or a pub.
+Take time out to talk to your friends about more than the usual man stuff.
+Tell them about your health fears and ask about theirs.
+Go to a movie with a mate or to a café or pub.
 Be a champion – tell your friends about how you are feeling (good and bad) and listen when others need to talk.
 If you think someone is struggling, be direct and ask them “are you okay?” or “do you need any help?”.

 4. Walk the talk